skipperoo/mandelbrot-explorer/report.typ

   inset: 10pt,
   [
     #emph[
-      Can you create a makefile based on this structure to compile the backend?
+      Can you create a makefile based on this structure to compile the project?
       ```
       .
       ├── Makefile